• Level of education

 Description

-This module is devoted to the physical understanding of the processes of light emission and absorption in semiconductor devices, and to the technologies used to manufacture such devices.
-These issues are concretized in the clean room project, with the realization and characterization of an opto-electronic component.
+This module focuses on understanding the physical processes involved in light emission and absorption in semiconductor devices, as well as the technologies used to manufacture such devices.
+These issues are addressed in the clean room project, which involves the production and characterization of an optoelectronic component.

 Read more